A Building Wearing Armour

 - Active

-Picture cubes of concrete in fifteen sizes, stacked without apology, each one topped with a dome — ninety-nine of them, the story goes — and the whole mass wrapped head to foot in a white metal lattice, like a cage, or chain mail, or a fishing net thrown over the architecture to keep it from getting away.
+Picture cubes of concrete in fifteen sizes, stacked without apology, each one capped with its own dome, and the whole mass wrapped head to foot in a white metal lattice — a cage, or chain mail, or a net thrown over the architecture to stop it escaping.
+Nobody agrees on what the lattice means: a fortress, a veil, a fishing net.
+The building keeps its own counsel, and the old man seemed to like it exactly that way.

 Most architecture wants to be liked.
-This one only wants to be looked at, and on that it is completely uncompromising.
+This one only wants to be looked at — and the people who love it, love it like family, flaws and all.

 Not a ruin — a survivor

-This is the entry in my journal that isn’t abandoned, and I include it on purpose.
+This is the one entry in my journal that isn’t abandoned, and I keep it here on purpose.
 Half of what I love about lost places is the architecture underneath the loss — the ambition, the strangeness, the refusal to be ordinary.
-Here that ambition is still alive, still in use, students moving through it every day, treating the most controversial roof in the Balkans as simply the place where the books are.
+Here that ambition is still alive, still in use, still arguing with everyone who looks at it.